 Drug-disease association matrix downloaded from Liang et al. study [9]

 In order to improve the performance of the method, another type of drug feature based on drug side-effects has also been calculated.
-In the beginning, the side effects of all drugs in the SIDER database were downloaded and converted into a usable format [14].
+Besides, the side effects of all drugs in the SIDER database were downloaded and converted into a usable format [14].

 2.2 Methods

-The method proposed (called DRSE, a Drug Repurposing method based on drug Side Effects information) includes the Random walk with restart technique to merge drug and disease features, diffusion component analysis (DCA) to extract more practical features, and the matrix factorization method for estimating final prediction.
+The method proposed (called DRSE, a Drug Repurposing method based on drug Side Effects information) includes the Random walk with restart technique to merge drug and disease features, diffusion component analysis (DCA) to extract more practical features, and the matrix factorization method to estimate final prediction.
 The steps of DRSE are summarized as follows:

 Compiling the different types of features for drugs and diseases